 My teaching approach is grounded in the directive that "yoga is a superscience - it shouldn't be practiced casually".
 I am dedicated to traditional teachings, self study, upholding the integrity of yoga and lifelong studies in consciousness and healing.
 Knowing the importance of maintaining a personal daily yogic/ayurvedic regimen, my goal is to guide, give the tools needed and empower students to build sustainable home practices of yoga and wellness.
 Students who are looking for something authentic and deeper than a workout or a new trend, and ready to commit to a regular practice, will resonate with my traditional approach.
 Having been trained extensively with Himalayan yoga adepts in ancient esoteric disciplines using the breath as the guide for transformation and self empowerment, I am devoted to emphasizing the importance and power of the breath.

-Due to my reverence to the vast teachings of vedic wisdom, I am an advocate for decolonizing yoga and wellness and sensitive to cultural misappropriation and the exploitation of indigenous traditions.
+Due to my reverence to the vast teachings of vedic wisdom and other indigenous traditions, I am an advocate for decolonizing yoga and wellness and sensitive to cultural misappropriation and exploitation.
 As a teacher and practitioner, I bring awareness to these issues and continue to examine my own actions.
 I am humbled to be able to share the gifts I have been given and strive to spread authentic practices without dilution through commercialism.
-Although I have participated in modern yoga spaces in the past, I presently teach outside of the modern studio model.
-I teach yoga as a system with practices that build upon one another - in relationship to the larger body of vedic wisdom and it's complimentary lifestyle practices.

 Kara is one of the most steadfast and passionate teachers of authentic traditions of Yoga I know.